microsoftgraph/msgraph-sdk-java/README.md

 Integrate the [Microsoft Graph API](https://graph.microsoft.io/en-us/getting-started) into your Java application!

 ## 1. Installation
-### 1.1 Install AAR via Gradle
+### 1.1 Install via Gradle
+*This package will not be available via Gradle until it hits public preview.
+You will need to download the source and reference the package locally.*

-Add the JCenter repository and a compile dependency for `msicrosoft-graph` to your project's `build.gradle`
+Add the JCenter repository and a compile dependency for `microsoft-graph` to your project's `build.gradle`

 ```gradle
 repository {